 Not enough information

 If you are told that more details are needed, that means our import team is looking for specifics on how subscribers joined your list.
 Providing a URL for where they filled out a signup is requested in many cases.
-If the subscribers were collected at an event you will need to provide the name and dates of that event.
-Subscribers collected through online stores would need the item or store link included as well.
-The more details you can provide, the more information our import team will have to make their decision.
+If the subscribers were collected at an event you will need to provide the name and dates of that event, how subscribers offered their information, and any expectations set around what they would receive as a result of signing up.
+Subscribers collected through online stores would need the item, checkout, or store link included as well.
+It might also help to include information about when you last contacted these subscribers, what platform they were contacted from, and the time frame when the subscribers were collected.

 Issues with email addresses

-If there are a high number of addresses in the import that would lead to high bounces and complaints, it would not be accepted.
+If there is a substantial number of addresses in the import that would lead to high bounces and complaints, the import would not be accepted.
 This kind of review is done to protect both your campaign and AWeber's overall deliverability from potential damage.

-List cleaning services like BriteVerify, Kickbox, and QuickEmailVerification can be used to help remove these kind of addresses.
-Keep in mind that using any such service does not guarantee a list would then be approved.
-You can also break down import files into smaller groups and import the most recent and engaged subscribers first.
+List cleaning services like BriteVerify, Kickbox, and QuickEmailVerification can also be used to help remove these problematic addresses, but it will not be as effective as working with live data from your most recently sent messages.
+Keep in mind that using any such service does not guarantee a list would be approved.

 High complaint/bounce rate